 Your first ESL class on your first day is very important.
 This class is your introduction to the school as a whole as well as your first introduction to your students.
 It doesn’t matter if you’re teaching kids, teens or adults, they don’t know you yet, so they’re going to try and work you out, see what kind of teacher you are.
 First impressions are a big deal.
-They can be changed, but it’s better to start like you mean to go on, this will make your first ESL job much easier.
+They can be changed, but it’s better to start like you mean to go on, this will make your English teacher job much easier.

-First Day, First ESL Class
+First Day, First Class

 Imagine that you’re a new teacher at EF.
 You’ve finished onboarding, observed a few teachers and have finally been given your classes to teach.
 When it comes to your first day and your first ESL class, it’s common to feel nervous and anxious for it to go smoothly.
 In my experience, I’ve found that a good class depends on three main ingredients: being knowledgeable, being prepared and feeling confident.

 Step 1: The Pre-Planning Stage – Defining Success

 Before planning, you need to ask yourself a few crucial questions: What is the lesson topic?
 What’s the aim of the lesson?
 And what do you want the students to achieve by the end of the class?
 It is important that you ask these questions early and make sure you have them written down.
 The answers to these questions will shape the content of your class and the sort of games and activities you will use.

 Step 2: The Planning Stage – The Road To Success

 When you start to plan your first ESL class on your first day, make sure that you choose your games and activities carefully.
 Lessons in which younger students only play games or spend most of their time doing book work are not helpful for their English development, so aim for a balance of the two.

 Teenagers generally hate book work so keep it to a minimum.
 I’ve found that a better approach is to teach them new words and have them use those words during role plays, debates and small research assignments to get maximum real-world experience.